Search by category, archive or keyword

 Professional Consequences Of Substance Abuse

-An employer hires an employee with the understanding that the employee will always perform his or her job duties to the best of his or her abilities and refrain from any conduct that may harm the employee, his or her coworkers, or the company.
-Drug addiction will not only endanger the employee with the addiction but also everyone he or she interacts with in the workplace.
+An employer hires an employee with the understanding that the employee will always perform assigned duties to the best of his or her abilities and refrain from any conduct that could harm the employee, coworkers, or the company.

 Potential Danger To Clients And Customers